 Why Does My Water Appear Brown?

-- Construction nearby can stir up sediment,
+- Construction nearby can stir up sediment and it gets into the water supply

 - Routine flushing that’s meant to clean out pipes,